A 2024 festive guide to Christmas markets in Belgium and beyond

 The historic port city of Antwerp holds an annual Christmas market which is integral to its wider 'Winter in Antwerp' festival, featuring concerts with gospel choirs and classical musicians.

-This year, there will be 100 stalls adorned with festive Christmas lights and music, stretching from Groenplaats to the Market Square (and including Hendrik Conscienceplein and Operaplein this year).
+This year, there will be 100 stalls adorned with festive Christmas lights and music, stretching from Groenplaats to Hendrik Conscienceplein.

 Credit: Visit Antwerp / Facebook

-It is also the place to do your Christmas shopping – local designers and traders sell unique arts and crafts, knitted accessories, toys and Christmas snacks.
-Aside from gifts, there is mulled wine, children's storytelling sessions, an ice skating rink and miniature golf course on offer too, as well as a cosy bar complete with a fireplace and mistletoe.
+It is also the perfect place to do your Christmas shopping, as local designers and traders sell unique arts and crafts, knitted accessories, toys and Christmas snacks.
+Aside from gifts, there is mulled wine, children's storytelling sessions, an ice skating rink and miniature golf course, as well as a cosy bar complete with a fireplace and mistletoe.

-A ferris wheel will adorn the Koningin Astridplein and professional figure skater Kevin Van Der Perren will perform the inaugural show on the ice rink.
-Visitors can watch the end-of-year fireworks display at Steenplein, on the renovated Scheldt Quays, or at Galgenweel on Linkeroever (Left Bank).
+A ferris wheel will adorn the Koningin Astridplein and there will be a merry-go-round on Operaplein and a light installation on Hendrik Conscienceplein.
+Visitors can watch the end-of-year fireworks display on the renovated Scheldt Quays, or at the Galgenweel on Linkeroever (Left Bank).

 Liège